confluentinc/learn-kafka-courses/kafka-streams/README.md

 ```

 #### Testing

+It's recommended to watch the [Testing](https://developer.confluent.io/learn-kafka/kafka-streams/testing/) and the [Hands On: Testing](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-testing/) videos before attempting the exercises.

 To run the unit test with the `TopologyTestDriver` you can either execute `./gradlew test` from the root of the project
 or run the `io.confluent.developer.aggregate.StreamsAggregateTest` from a test runner in your IDE.